-The company's exposure to credit risk on trade receivables from group companies is managed within the Daimler group and according to Daimler policy and credit terms.
+The group's exposure to credit risk on trade receivables from group companies is managed within the Mercedes-Benz group and according to Daimler policy and credit terms.
 Given the nature of these receivables, management does not expect any counterparty to default on meeting its obligations.